AseptSoft Core Documentation

 Merging

-Merging allows you to bring changes from any other module, template, or commit into your current module.
-AseptSoft uses a three-way merge algorithm that compares the source, destination, and their last common ancestor to detect and resolve conflicts intelligently.
+Merging brings changes from any other module, template, or commit into your current module.
+AseptSoft uses a three-way merge that compares the source, the destination, and their last common ancestor to apply non-conflicting changes automatically and surface only the genuine conflicts for you to decide.
+Conflicts are presented in a visual, side-by-side review built from the same domain language you use everywhere else in AseptSoft.

-Related: 🌿 Commits and Branches · 📁 File System · 🗂️ Version Control
+Related: 🌿 Commits and Branches · 🕑 Version History & Comparison · 📁 File System · 🗂️ Version Control

 To merge changes into the active module: